metrorailings/OwlBlog/content/posts/week-11-insights.md

 Green Bay scored on a wide receiver where 3 receivers were paired up against 2 defensive backs.
 I wonder if these Colts are particular vulnerable against formations involving 3 wide receivers on one side of the field...

+**All notes after this come from a rewatch.

+**Colts rarely blitz, interestingly.
+Aside from occasional man coverage, this defense largely plays zone coverage schemes.
+It's a fairly predictable defense.
+Indianapolis excels on defense because they harbor talent at every level.
+Their speed on defense is something else.

+Rashan Gary might be the real thing for the Packers.

 ***

 ## Vikings @ Cowboys